sindresorhus/sindresorhus.github.com/source/content/apps/velja.md

 - Define a pattern that matches the URLs you want to match.
 - Click “Save”.

+#### Automatically switch browser or browser profile based on time, location, or Focus mode

+Say you use different browser profiles for work and home and want them to switch automatically.
+This is a good use for the Shortcuts app.
+Create a shortcut with the "Set Default Browser" action that sets the browser profile to the one you want at home and another for work.
+You will then need the [Shortery](https://apps.apple.com/app/id1594183810) app to trigger these shortcuts at specific times, or based on your Focus mode if you have one for work.
+You could even trigger the shortcuts based on Wi-Fi name, which may be easier than defining work times if you work from an office.

 ### Frequently Asked Questions {#faq}

 #### I have a feature request, bug report, or some feedback